diffusionstudio/vits-web/README.md

   voiceId: 'en_US-hfc_female-medium',
 });

-// available in Web Worker

 const audio = new Audio();
 audio.src = URL.createObjectURL(wav);
 audio.play();

+// as seen in /example with Web Worker
 ```

 With the initial run of the predict function you will download the model which will then be stored in your [Origin private file system](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system).
 You can also do this manually in advance *(recommended)*, as follows: